Skyline Residences

 A donut taken seriously.
 Identity and packaging for a small gourmet line, written in the same key as the towers.

-Platinum and Gold, carried as construction discipline rather than narrative.
+Platinum and two Golds, carried as construction discipline.
 A measured twenty-three percent gain in energy efficiency, then the story told afterwards.

 Read the case